 Fremont University is approved by the California State Approving Agency for Veterans Education (CSAAVE) to enroll veterans and other eligible persons.
 Fremont University has been designated as a 2021 Military Friendly School and are committed to providing a high quality education for our veteran heroes.
-For more information programs the school participates in, please visit the school's https://fremont.edu/financial-aid/#benefits-for-veterans.
+For more information about the VA programs the school participates in, please visit the school's website https://fremont.edu/financial-aid/#benefits-for-veterans.